vishalchovatiya/CPP_Templates/PART 3: All about virtual keyword C++: How virtual destructor works?.md

 |                                |                     |   wifi_t::~wifi_t       |
 |                                |                     |-------------------------|
 ```
-- Now, the statement `delete protocol;` will be transformed into
+- Now, the statement `delete protocol;` will probably be transformed by compiler into
 ```
 ( * protocol->vptr[ 3 ])( protocol );
 ```
-- Till here it was simple for us to understand how things are working because this is virtual function mechanism.
-But real magic comes when destructor of `protocol_t` will be called.
+- Till here it was simple for us to understand how things are working because this is virtual function mechanism which we have seen in earlier articles.
+But real magic comes when destructor of class `protocol_t` will be called.
 - This is again augmented code by compiler in derived class destructor & probably would become:
 ```
 ~wifi_t() {
 	cout<<"~wifi_t";
-	delete this->_pass; // Compiler will refer variable from start of object, so implicit 'this'
+	delete this->_pass;

 	// Compiler augmented code ----------------------------------------------------
 	// Rewire virtual table